 - Desiccant strategy that's missing or not designed for expected distribution and “in-use” conditions

-One of the most overlooked truths in gummies: a stickiness problem is often as much a packaging engineering problem as it is a formula problem.
+Here's something often overlooked in gummies: a stickiness problem is often as much a packaging engineering problem as it is a formula problem.

 “Hard,” “dry,” or “too chewy”